-- Always install the wires into the receiver box before installing the receiver. - Install the antenna wire and the servo cables into the receiver box. - Arrange the wires neatly using the wire guides in the receiver box.
+- 1. Always install the wires into the receiver box before installing the receiver. - 2.
+Install the antenna wire and the servo cables into the receiver box. - Arrange the wires neatly using the wire guides in the receiver box (A).
 The excess wire will be bundled inside the receiver box.
-Label which wire is for which channel.

-- 4. Apply a small bead of silicone grease (Traxxas part #1647) to the wire clamp. - 5.
-Using double-sided adhesive foam tape, install the receiver into the box.
+Label which wire is for which channel. - 4.
+Apply a small bead of silicone grease (part #1647) to the wire clamp (B). - 5.
+Install the wire clamp and tighten the two 2.5x8mm cap screws securely. - Using double-sided adhesive foam tape, install the receiver into the box and plug the wires into the receiver (C).
+Refer to page 12 for the wiring diagram.